enduserrr/webserv/README.md

 * Http page for uploading and deleting uploaded content
 * Login Http page that leads to uploading page

-### Serving the Right Client
+### Serving the Client
-* Addind fd tag to HttpParser so requests can be tagged with correct client fd to return the results to
+* Moving the responsing and correct client fd to Router?

 ### Perserverance
 * DDOS safety
+* Any jamming

 ### Client Permissions & Handling POST and DEL Requests
 * POST & DELETE finetuning (should create upload folder to the directory the request was sent for)
 * MIME types

+### Reporting & Errors
+* Log levels info/warning/error to enable accurate reporting